-In the aim of performing in vivo studies, the use of near infrared (NIR) light offers several advantages, such as low absorption coefficient of most of the biomolecules, lower scattering, minimization of autofluorescence signals and risks to disturb the normal metabolism of the biological system to study.
+Aiming at performing in vivo studies, the use of near infrared (NIR) light offers several advantages, such as low absorption coefficient of most of the biomolecules, lower scattering, minimization of autofluorescence signals and risks to disturb the normal metabolism of the biological system to study.
 It therefore requires the use of called NIR fluorescent probes, which absorb and emit in the “diagnostic window” (between 650 and 900 nm).
 However, the choice of the fluorescent dye is almost always limited to commonly used cyanines.
-Despite some advantages, these fluorophores suffer from poor fluorescence efficiency, but above all from a chemical instability, rapid photobleaching, and today, there is no ideal NIR-fluorescent probe, which is suitable for biological applications (water-soluble, stable, low toxic…), which enable a large scope of functionalizations, and which can be synthesize in large scale.
+Despite some advantages, these fluorophores suffer from poor fluorescence efficiency, but above all from a chemical instability, rapid photobleaching, and today, there is no ideal NIR-fluorescent probe suitable enough for biological applications (water-soluble, stable, low toxic…), enabling a large scope of functionalizations, and able to be synthesized in large scale.

 Principal Investigator: Dr Christine Goze